JackPotat0/jackpotat0.github.io/docs/game.md

 | C | C | A+ | A |  |

 #### Danganronpa: Trigger Happy Havoc
 Yeah it's a genre defining classic, with endless supplies of hope and despair.
 Game is oozing with style and personality, from the art to the presentation.
 The main plot is really solid without much to complain.
 Class trial is a simply creative and brilliant gamification of a debate (Bullet time is pretty ass though).
 Characterization could have been less tropey but it's whatever.
 It definitely suffers from the Madoka Effect where the shock value is completely lost due to its popularity.
 The music helped create the very specific vibe and made for a very immersive experience.
 BOX 15 is absolutely godly.

 <details>
   <summary>Makoto</summary>

    Not too interesting of a self insert but does have some redeeming traits (which I cant remember for the moment).
-Liked him better than Hajime from D2 (so far), Makoto has more chill and is more laidback and naive(?).
+Liked him better than Hajime from D2 (so far), Makoto is more chill and laidback and naive(?).
+One interesting thing is that he can always somehow inspires the others, which lead to character growth to different degrees.

 </details>